 places.
 Their first site was a Wimpey builders’ but which served as a

-kitchen for the builders during the week When the but was burned down
+kitchen for the builders during the week.
+When the hut was burned down

 by vandals, the congregation moved to a building owned by the

-Nottingham Co-operative Society and used a billiard table as an attar.
+Nottingham Co-operative Society and used a billiard table as an altar.

 Father McGuinness also celebrated Mass and christenings in a